 1997 – 1999

 In 1997, the rock band released an album called The Color and the Shape.
 Its cover was decorated with a bright red inscription “Foo Fighters.”
 For the design, the designers used a handwritten-style font: Boxer Script JF by Jason Anthony Walcott.
-This is a right-handed retro typeface with horizontal strokes that connect adjacent letters in words.
+This is a right-handed retro typeface with horizontal strokes connecting adjacent letters within words.

 2002 – 2005

-In 2002, the fourth album of the American group, One by One, was released.
+In 2002, the fourth album by the American group One by One was released.
 At the same time, a new logo appeared that also included the phrase “FOO FIGHTERS.”
 In this variant, all letters were black and capitalized.
 The lower ends of “F,” “I,” “H,” “T,” and “R” were sharp, like nails or daggers.
-The jittery lines of uneven thickness gave the impression that the glyphs had been drawn with a thin brush.
+The jittery, unevenly thick lines gave the impression that the glyphs had been drawn with a fine brush.

 2005 – 2007